ebi-jdispatcher/blog/_posts/2022-07-26-july-updates.md

 ### Key updates

-Over the past few months, we have released [Ensembl Genomes](https://ensemblgenomes.org/) version [54](https://www.ensembl.info/2022/07/12/ensembl-107-has-been-released/), and [WormBase Parasite](https://www.wormbase.org/) version [17](https://wbparasite.wordpress.com/2022/07/05/announcing-wormbase-parasite-release-17/).
+Over the past month, we have released [Ensembl Genomes](https://ensemblgenomes.org/) version [54](https://www.ensembl.info/2022/07/12/ensembl-107-has-been-released/), and [WormBase Parasite](https://www.wormbase.org/) version [17](https://wbparasite.wordpress.com/2022/07/05/announcing-wormbase-parasite-release-17/).

 ### Overview of the current biological databases

-The current dataset composition as of 21st June 2022 are as shown below.
+The current dataset composition as of 26th July 2022 are as shown below.
 Dataset composition can be browsed in the [JD Data Statistics](https://www.ebi.ac.uk/Tools/jdstats/) page.

 | Name                | Seq.
 Type  | No. Datasets | No. Entries   | Last Updated     |